—– Original Message —–

 The team at Offroad Vietnam planned my entire trip with the exception of air travel.
-They arranged hotel on my arrival in Hanoi as well as my last night there.
+They arranged a hotel on my arrival in Hanoi as well as my last night there.
 They also arranged car and driver for airport pick up and return.
 The motorcycles were well maintained (something that should be important to all and is noticed by experienced riders).
-Overall the value and experiences I had on this trip makes it one of the best vacations I have ever had.
+Overall the value and experiences I had on this trip make it one of the best vacations I have ever had.

 If you would like any further information on my experience with Offroad Vietnam, please feel free to contact me.

 Kevin J. Uram, Ph.D. – 300mm 90nm/65nm Tech Transfer Project Manager